Sexuality: Medical Issues, Trauma, and Abuse

 Course Description: Sexuality, Medical Issues, Trauma, and Abuse is an intermediate course in counseling for sexual issues.
 This course covers the two main subject areas of advanced physiological issues (primarily hormones and medications) and counseling for sexual trauma and abuse.
 Students explore current theories and research in these subject areas as well as continuing to develop their theory of sexuality in these subject areas.
 Special attention is also given to exploring the problem of pain and self care of the therapist when working with trauma.

-Course Objectives: Within the context of this 22-hour workshop, participants will be able to:
+Course Objectives: As a result of this presentation, participants will be able to:

 Basic Topic Schedule

 |Day 1||· The Problem of Pain & Suffering, Part 1